 Combined with reduced maintenance costs and a payback of just one year, they are already providing tangible benefits to Anglian Water.

-Biomass such as food waste and farm waste (with the possible exception of manure) break down much more quickly that WwTW sludges, so HPH may not be appropriate in such instances.
+Biomass such as food waste and agricultural/ farm waste (with the possible exception of manure) break down much more quickly than WwTW sludges, so HPH may not be strictly necessary in many such instances.

 All your comments are appreciated below.

 [First published 24 August 2019.
 Updated January 2023.]